Positive Behaviour Policy

 Behaviour Logging

 Behaviour incidents are recorded electronically using Bromcom so we can ensure incidents are dealt with appropriately and consistently.
 The SLT analyses this at least every half term so that any patterns of behaviour can be identified.
 These can then be addressed before becoming more significant behaviour trends for individuals.
 Staff ensure that patterns of behaviour are communicated at the earliest opportunity.
+At lunchtime, information is shared verbally with class teachers and may be logged on to the Bromcom behaviour log.

 The use of Restrictive Physical Intervention